 “No!” the Sasquatch said.
 “I have just as much right to live here as the rest of you.”

 “No one has the right to hate other animals,” the beaver said.

 “Hate leads to violence against innocent rabbits,” the rabbit said, and the other rabbits nodded their heads in agreement.

 The Sasquatch shook his head.
 “I never said I hated you!
 All I did was speak my mind.
 And everything I said was true.”

 “You insulted us and hurt our feelings,” the rabbit cried.
 “You’re a really mean monster!”
 Then all the rabbits chomped their teeth at the Sasquatch.

 The Sasquatch took a deep breath and sighed.
 “I know I can be blunt sometimes, but you’re not nice to me either.”

 “You don’t belong here,” the beaver said.
 “You’re not even an animal.
-You’re a man-animal.”
+You’re a man-animal!”
 Then all the beavers chomped their teeth at the Sasquatch.

 The Sasquatch crossed his arms and stomped one foot on the ground.
 “I’m not leaving!”

-The wolf walked up to the Sasquatch, stared at him for a long time, and then he said, “If you won’t leave voluntarily, we will use force.”
+The wolf walked up to him and said, “If you don’t leave voluntarily, we will use force.”